ahmadmarhaba/e-commerce-app-nextjs/README.md

-This is an e-commerce app client made with nextjs, redux
+This is an e-commerce app made with nextjs, redux, and stripe